 Go to the iCloud Website.

-On a Windows computer, open your preferred browser, go to the iCloud website and sign in with your Apple ID credentials.
+On a Windows computer, open your preferred browser, go to the iCloud website, and sign in with your Apple ID credentials.
 Depending on your security settings, you may need to confirm login via one of your trusted devices.

-Open the Notes app
+Open the Notes app.

 When you log in to your Apple ID account, you will find a series of applications synced with iCloud, such as Mail, Contacts, Calendar, and Photos.
 Click to open the Notes app.

-Access your Notes on the PC
+Open your Notes on the PC

 When you open the Notes app, you can view, access, and edit all your content synced via iCloud on a Windows PC.